-5:10 FACE OF SUFFERING, TAKE THE PROPHETS - They like the prophets were afflicted by a (kakopatheia) melancholia, a type of agony which Luther identified as
+5:10 example of suffering - They like the prophets were afflicted by a (kakopatheia) melancholia, a type of agony which Luther identified as Anfectung.

-Anfectung.
 It is not improbable that "prophets" here, as in Acts 13:1, refers to pastors or elders who now have been martyred and not to OT religious authorities.
 (Scaer)